 “The reinforced aluminum chassis enables the VelocityOne F-RX to be lightweight and easy to move, while the actual wheel itself is probably the best-looking formula-style rim I’ve seen.”

-Coming in at a very reasonable $249.99 USD, the VelocityOne F-RX is a fantastic formula-style wheel upgrade for VelocityOne Race users.
+Coming in at a very reasonable $249.99 USD, the VelocityOne F-RX is a fantastic formula-style wheel upgrade for VelocityOne Race and Race KD3 users.
 Unfortunately, it isn’t compatible with other setups, but since the VelocityOne Race is a competent setup, the issue isn’t all that bad.
 I would highly recommend this rim to seasoned racing veterans and those just starting out, thanks to its comfort, ease of use, and pleasing aesthetic.